Do you have property that was damaged or lost in a federally declared disaster area? If so, you may qualify for a

-Individuals and businesses in these areas can get faster refunds by claiming disaster losses on their tax return for the prior year.
-You can usually do this by filing an amended return.
+You or your business can get faster refunds by claiming these disaster losses on your tax return for the prior year.
+You can usually just file an amended return.

-For some disasters, the IRS may grant extra time to file returns and pay taxes.
+For some disasters, the IRS may grant extra time to file returns and pay federal taxes.
+To get this extra time, your county must be included in a declaration for Individual Assistance (IA).

 General Program Requirements

-If your address is in a declared area, you can deduct casualty losses in one of two ways:
+If you live in a declared area, you can deduct losses in one of two ways:

-- File on your return in the year of the disaster event, or
+- File your return in the year of the disaster event.

 - File an amended return to deduct the loss in the year prior to the disaster.

 You must use Form 4684 (PDF, 139 KB) to report a gain or deductible loss.

-If your IRS taxpayer address of record is in a disaster area declared for FEMA IA, your tax account is auto-coded for the filing and payment relief.
+If your IRS address of record is in an area declared for IA, your tax account is auto-coded for filing and payment relief.

-For an affected taxpayer whose area isn’t declared, you must call the IRS to self-identify for disaster relief:
+If you’re a taxpayer in an area that isn't declared, you must call the IRS to self-identify for disaster relief: